yann-ygn/vscode-spinasm/README.md

 #### Firmware upload

-The PCB uses the [SOICbite](https://github.com/SimonMerrett/SOICbite) footprint as an ICSP header, the pinout on the board is as follow :
+The PCB uses the [SOICbite](https://github.com/SimonMerrett/SOICbite) footprint as an ICSP header, the pinout on the board is as follow:

 <p align="center">
   <img src="_images/icsp.png">